How unproportional must a graph be?: Shatten norms and other related norms

 We turn to the upper bound.
-We need two construction.
+We need two constructions.
 The first one is again the empty graph.
 If $G$ is empty then

-and this proves the upper bound whenever $p \le n^{-1/2m}$.
+and this proves the upper bound whenever $p \le n^{-1/(2m)}$.
 The second construction is the random graph $G\sim\G np^\text{loop}$.
 Write $X$ as the sum of $X_f$ over $f:A\cup B\to V(G)$.
 Each $f$ with $\E[X_f]\not=0$ maps $E(K_{2k,2m})$ into a connected multi-graph where every edge appears with even multiplicity.
-Consider the equivalence relation on $A\cup B$ given by such $f$, where two vertices in $A\cup B$ are equivalent if their images under $f$ coincide.
-If non-trivial classes miss some $a\in A$ and some $b\in B$, then $f(a)f(b)$ is a singly-covered edge, a contradiction.
+Consider the equivalence relation on $A\cup B$ given by one such $f$, where two vertices in $A\cup B$ are equivalent if their images under $f$ coincide.
+If non-trivial classes (i.e.,\ those containing more than one vertex) miss some $a\in A$ and some $b\in B$, then $\{f(a),f(b)\}$ is a singly-covered edge, a contradiction.
 Thus, non-trivial classes have to cover at least one of $A$ or $B$ entirely, so the number of identifications is at least $\min\{|A|,|B|\}/2=k$.
 It follows that the image of $F$ under $f$ has at most $k+2m$ vertices.
 In fact, if the image of $F$ under $f$ contains exactly $2k + 2m -t$ vertices (where $t\ge k$), the number of distinct edges in the image of $F$ by $f$ is at least $4km - 2mt$.
 This is because every ``identification'' of vertices under the same equivalence class of $f$ can ``destroy'' at most $2m$ edges.
 Therefore

 since $p > n^{-1/(2m)}$.
 Now take an outcome $G$ such that the value of $X$ is at most its expected value.
-This finishes the proof of the proposition. \end{proof}
+This finishes the proof of the theorem. \end{proof}